wjones127/Math442-HW1/README.md

 ## Results

+### Question 1.
+Python benchmarks

+The test is run using the python script `python_code/find-times.py`.
+It creates a csv file with the data.
+We then use R and ggplot2 to create plots to show the data.

 Here we plot the benchmark observations, with a LOESS fitted curve showing the general trend along with the standard error of the fitted curve.

 ![First python benchmark](https://raw.githubusercontent.com/wjones127/Math442-HW1/master/data_analysis/original_python_benchmark.jpeg)